-By the early seventies, AMC’s Matador and Ambassador were the equivalent of the Studebaker Lark ten years earlier: you just knew they were not long for this earth.
-They were the driving dead, and driven by the same cast of characters who were still buying Studes in the sixties: old folks who were either loyal to a fault, or still held to some belief that they were truly superior in some way, like AMC’s devotion to those extruded aluminum window surrounds.
-Yes, when car companies are dying, it’s with all sorts of little practical details.
+(first posted 9/11/2013) By the early seventies, AMC’s Matador and Ambassador were the equivalent of the Studebaker Lark ten years earlier: you just knew they were not long for this earth.
+They were the driving dead, and driven by the same cast of characters who had still been buying Studes in the sixties: old folks who were either loyal to a fault, or still held to some belief that Ramblers (or Studes) were truly superior in some way, like AMC’s devotion to those extruded aluminum window surrounds.
+Yes, when car companies are dying, it’s all about the little practical details.
 That’s because practical folks are the only ones who actually care about those details while everyone else is buying the hot new thing.

 The aluminum window surrounds were a great idea actually, like so many AMC innovations (folding seats, etc.).
 They never rusted, and it meant that even the cheapest American 220 had a bright window trim, unlike the dismal painted window surrounds of everyone else’s strippers.

 But by the seventies, folks didn’t give a rat’s ass about practical details like that.
 That is, those that hadn’t already drifted off to Toyotas.
 Most Americans pined for a new Colonnade coupe with opera windows, not a dowdy and malformed Matador sedan.

 In 1973, I saw plenty of new Matador sedans just like this in Iowa City, but it was the police who were driving them.
 I forget what they were driving before, but suddenly this whole fleet of various pastel colored unmarked Matadors arrived replacing the black and whites.
 Pretty sneaky, or not actually, since nobody else was buying them except for one or two old retired farmers.
 We called them the rainbow patrol.